 About the Rules

-In Ann Gordon’s foreword, we learn Ms. Diamond and her target audience, the children themselves, devised these rules that apply directly to the children’s real-word lives – lives of being teased, not fitting in, being bullied, behaving inappropriately, not knowing how to have a conversation, and not having friends.
+In Ann Gordon’s foreword, we learn Ms. Diamond and her target audience, the children themselves, devised these rules that apply directly to the children’s real-world lives – lives of being teased, not fitting in, being bullied, behaving inappropriately, not knowing how to have a conversation, and not having friends.
 Ms. Diamond tells her readers that she started compiling these rules 16 years ago!
 Along the years, the author added and perfected her rules with the goal of making children’s daily lives easier and more successful.
 Current topics, such as the Internet and video games, are used as examples to be relevant to today’s children.

 The book should appeal to children ages 8 years and up.
 From 3rd grade on, teachers can easily incorporate these rules in their lessons in personal development, social etiquette, social thinking, social skills…

 The use of amusing cartoon illustrations with balloon text at the beginning of each chapter gives the young reader an added perk.